Shared Hosting vs VPS: When to Make the Switch

 The economics are the point.
 Because dozens or hundreds of sites share one machine, the per-site cost drops to a few dollars a month, and the host absorbs the security patching, the server updates, and the uptime monitoring.
 You never touch a command line.
 Experienced administrators are blunt that this is fine for the sites it is built for: a local business site that "probably gets a few hundred hits a day" is, in one Hacker News commenter's words, getting traffic that is "pretty much nothing" for a shared plan to handle (Hacker News).

 What you give up is control and isolation.
 You cannot install arbitrary software, you cannot run long-lived background processes, and your performance depends on the other sites on the box.
 None of that matters for a standard site, which is exactly why shared hosting stays the right answer for so long.
-If you want the underlying concept of the alternative, what is a VPS covers it from the ground up.
+If you want the underlying concept of the alternative, covers it from the ground up.

 You have outgrown shared hosting when the limits start changing what you can build, not just how fast it runs.
 The signs are observable, not a feeling.
 Watch for slowness under normal traffic, errors when you hit resource caps, software the host refuses to run, background jobs that get killed, and any task that needs root.
 One of these is a nudge.
 Several together mean it is time.